CLiMBlab-Stanford/CLiMBlab-Stanford.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-## Welcome to the Laboratory of Computation and Lnaguage in the Mind and Brain (CLiMB Lab).
+## Stanford's Laboratory for Computation & Language in Minds & Brains (CLiMB Lab)

-Intro message here in md format (_pages/about.md)

-Maybe put a lab photo on the right
+Welcome to the home page for the CLiMB Lab at Stanford!
+We are a community of scientists trying to figure out how our brains let us go so efficiently from sensation (e.g., speech, reading) to meaning, and we do this using a combination of neuroimaging, computer modeling, and behavioral experiments.
+We are a brand new lab and our website is currently under construction, so please check back soon for more.

 ---

-## contact
-Cory Shain, PhD
+Contact us at

-<i class="fa fa-envelope"></i> cory.shain (at) stanford.edu
+<i class="fa fa-envelope"></i> stanfordclimblab (at) gmail.com

-Assistant Professor of Linguistics

-Stanford University

-Margaret Jacks Hall, Stanford, CA 94305
 <!-- please also add your title and address? -->

 <!-- Question for erxiao: Do we need a lab's email with edu ending?